-- When you tweet a particular link
+- you Tweet a particular link

-What's a potentially harmful site?
+What's a potentially unsafe site?

 If you manage the website of a URL flagged as unsafe, contact Twitter Support.
-If the URL of the site you manage is being blocked, and you are completely sure that your site is not being used on Twitter for malware, phishing, spam or other violations of Twitter’s Terms of Service, you can contact our Trust & Safety team by filing a case here.
+If the URL of the site you manage is being blocked, and you are completely sure that your site is not being used on Twitter for malware, phishing, spam or other violations of Twitter’s Terms of Service, you can contact our Support team by filing a case here.
 In the Problematic link field, please insert the extended URL of the link you are having issues with, rather than a shortened version.

-Why does Twitter flag URLs?
+Why does Twitter flag URLs as unsafe?

 If you encounter spam or malware links: